rohitmhnty/GestureGen/README.md

 ![Beat Results](beat-new.png)

+This table shows the results of 1-speaker and all-speaker comparisons.
+RAG-Gesture refers to [**Retrieving Semantics from the Deep: an RAG Solution for Gesture Synthesis**](https://arxiv.org/abs/2412.06786), accepted by CVPR 2025.

 ## Note
 - The statistics reported in the paper is based on 1-speaker with speaker-id of 2, 'scott' in order to be consistent with the previous SOTA methods.
 - The pretrained model previously provided is trained on 1-speaker.
 (RVQ-VAEs, Diffusion, Shortcut, Shortcut-reflow)
 - If you want to use all-speaker, please modify the config files to include all speaker ids.
 - April 16, 2025: update the pretrained model to include all speakers.
 (RVQ-VAEs, Shortcut)
 - I did not do hyperparameter tuning for all-speaker, but just use the same setting as 1-speaker.
+- You can add the speaker embedding if you want to have a better performance for all-speakers.
+I did not add it to make the code more aligned with the current 1-speaker setting and make the model capable of generating gesture for a novel speaker.
+- No gesture type information is used in the current version.
+The reason is that for a novel speaker and novel setting, you never know the gesture type.
+As a result, including this information is not realistic for real-world applications.
+However, if you just want to see a even better FGD, you can try to add this information.